EUDAT-Training/B2FIND-Training/README.md

 | 05.c | [Data access](05.c-data-access.md) |  researchers | B2FIND usage |

 ## Use cases
-Because it's easier to follow and understand the training on the base of concrete use cases we provide some simple examples and the according data samples.
+Because it's easier to follow and understand the training on the base of concrete use cases, we provide some simple examples and the corresponding data samples.

 | Project name | Usecase description | Related submodules | Sample data  |
 |--------------|---------------------|--------------------|------------------|